 - Check if the marker is refillable so as to avoid wastage.

-- Check the tip of the marker, it should be neither too thin nor flat to assist user comfortability.
+- Verify the tip of the marker.
+It should be neither too thin nor flat to assist user comfortability.

 - Check the smoothness of the marker.